astroport-fi/astroport-core/contracts/factory/README.md

 # Astroport Factory

 The factory contract can perform creation of astroport pair contract and used as directory contract for all pairs.
-Available pair types are stable and xyk (TODO discussion custom managed via a whitelist).
+Available pair types are stable and xyk only.

 README has updated with new messages (Astroport v1 messages follow).